peter-evans/create-pull-request/README.md

 **Debug environment variables**

-The following parameters are available for debugging and troubleshooting.
+The following parameter is available for debugging and troubleshooting.

 - `DEBUG_EVENT` - If present, outputs the event data that triggered the workflow.
-- `SKIP_IGNORE` - If present, the `ignore_event` function will be skipped.

 ### Branch naming